shurcooL/eX0/README.md

 Its networking model is mostly based on the Half-Life and Quake networking models, with some tweaks and improvements based on ideas by Glenn Fiedler.
 Some info can be found in this [blog post](http://shurcool.wordpress.com/2011/07/25/how-to-make-your-networked-game-smooth-as-butter/) including the comments section.

-The code was written over multiple decades (starting from around 2002-2006).
+The C++ code was written over multiple decades (starting from around 2002-2006).
 Some of of it has been untouched since it was written back when I was just learning C++ and development in general.
 There are lots of hacks and ugly code, most of it is not optimized.
 A lot of it was refactored and improved too, but much is simply unfinished.
 It's unlikely to be worthwhile to others; I'm mostly putting it up so all my code is in one good place, and I no longer see any benefit to keep it closed source.

+There is slow part-time work being done to port it to Go, see [eX0-go](./eX0-go/) subfolder.

 Videos
 ------